VSCodeVim/Vim/README.md

 - How can I use the commandline when in Zen mode or when the status bar is disabled?

   This extension exposes a remappable command to show a vscode style quick-pick, limited functionality, version of the commandline.
-This can be remapped as follows in visual studio keybindings.json settings file.
+This can be remapped as follows in VS Code's keybindings.json settings file.

   ```json
   {